Art Education Undergraduate Overview

 Remote video URL

-Students apply to the Bachelor of Fine Arts with Emphasis in Art Education (BFAAE) program in the spring of the sophomore year.
+Students apply to the Bachelor of Fine Arts in Art Education (BFAAE) program in the spring of the sophomore year.
 While continuing their coursework to develop their artistic practices, students in the program also develop their teaching practices based on contemporary artmaking.
 BFAAE students graduate with the skills (and license) to teach art, design, and new media in public schools and other settings.

 The Art Education faculty are nationally and internationally known artists and scholars whose own work models a commitment to new forms of art education in which students and teachers creatively and critically investigate today’s issues and make art and culture that is meaningful and transformative for themselves and their communities.